henry-1/sonarqube-powershell-plugin/README.md

 Beside this, it has also outdated dependencies.
 But never the less, the folder "sonarqube-powershell-plugin/src/branch/main/sonar-ps-plugin" contains a working example of gretard's repo.

 I started to re-write a new Plugin for the following reasons:
+- First of all I wanted to understand what gretard code is actually doing.
+And I am now able to update the code on my own.
 - I wanted to be compatible to the current API's.
 - I use custom PSScriptAnalyzer rules and gretard's Plugin must be re-compiled and re-deployed for every new rule I want to use.
 In my project new rules can be used without any change in the current SonarQube configuration.
 - I also wanted to integrate Pester Test results and Code Coverage from Pester Tests.

 But there is a disadvantage which comes with the flexibility!
 In gretard's implementation every rule is baked into the code at compile time.
 This allows to add much more information to rules.
+Unforunately SonarQube dos not allow to change the part "Why is this an issue" in the Sensor.
+At least I did not find a way yet.

 I decided to have only 3 rules and every issue is matched to one of these rules based on Severity.
 I can add more custom PSScriptAnalyzer rules and their findings appear in SonarQube without the need to modify configuration files and re-compile the project.